aospapp/aosp/external/autotest/docs/wifi-basics-codelab.md

 #### Using a local testing setup

-For a local test setup, you'll need a flashed DUT and two flashed Google-made wifi routers that run Chrome OS, all running special test images.
+For a local test setup, you'll need a flashed DUT and two flashed Google-made wifi routers that run ChromeOS, all running special test images.
 The Google-made routers can be either of the boards `whirlwind` or `gale`, and see [network_WiFi_UpdateRouter] for what images they should be running.
 In order for Autotest to determine the hostnames of your router and packet